vibrationtoolbox/vibration_toolbox/CONTRIBUTING.rst

   #.
 Click ``Add service`` and select ``Travis CI``.

-4. Clone the repository to your favorite location on your drive where you want to work on it.
+#.
+Clone the repository to your favorite location on your drive where you want to work on it.

+#.
+Before installing in developer mode, please be sure to ``pip uninstall vibration_toolbox`` if it is already installed.

 #.
 To work in `developer mode <https://packaging.python.org/distributing/#working-in-development-mode>`_, at the top level directory inside the ``vibration toolbox`` type::